cabelotaina/software-warehouse/README.md

 ## Debug

-For debug the code you can use the command changing the line `CMD npm run start:dev` of Dockerfile.dev to the line below:
+For debug the code you can use the command changing the line `CMD [ "pm2-runtime", "npm", "--", "start" ]` of Dockerfile.dev to the line below:

 ```json
     npm run start:debug